ucmo-cs/GitWorkshop/Workshop.md

 ```
 Can also create directory and init with one command "$ git init git101"

-Let's see what we have - We list a directories contents in Unix with 'ls' command
+Let's see what we have - We can list a directory's contents in Unix with 'ls' command
 No non-hidden files
 ```
 $ ls
 ```
-However, the local git repository data is in the hidden directory .git
+However, the local git repository data is in the hidden directory .git, so let's
+take a look at what is in it:
 ```
 $ ls .git
 ```